-"I'm from Harare, Zimbabwe, I traveled to Turkey to represent Yale at a conference of AISEC. the world's largest youth-run organization.
-This summer I'll be learning Italian in Italy through Yale Summer Session, then traveling to Kenya, Ghana, Myanmar, Singapore, and Zimbabwe to serve as an and Thailand. instructor in the Yale Young Derek Demel, Biomedical

-African Scholars Program."
-Phyllis Mugadza, Mechanical Engineering Major
+"I'm from Harare, Zimbabwe.
+I traveled to Turkey to represent Yale at a conference of AISEC, the world's largest youth-run organization.
+This summer I'll be learning Italian in Italy through Yale Summer Session, then traveling to Kenya, Ghana, and Zimbabwe to serve as an instructor in the Yale Young African Scholars Program." - Phyllis Mugadza, Mechanical Engineering Major

-"I'm from Athens.
-Ohio.
-I've visited Argentina, Chile, Iceland, Morocco, South Africa, and the UAE with my a cappella group, the Yale Spizzwinks(?).
-This summer we'll be performing in China,
+"I'm from Athens, Ohio.

+I've visited Argentina, Chile,

+Iceland, Morocco, South

+Africa, and the UAE with

+my a cappella group, the

+Yale Spizzwinks(?).
+This

+summer we'll be performing

+in China, Myanmar,

+Singapore, and Thailand.

+Derek Demel, Biomedical

 Engineering Major

 I'm from Los Angeles.
-The summer after my first year, I studied in Valencia.
-Spain.
+The summer after my first year, I studied in Valencia, Spain.
 This winter, I traveled to Ghana on a trip sponsored by the Afro-American Cultural Center.
 I also traveled to Cuba during spring break for my Cuban History course.

-Uzo Biosah, Ethics, Politics, & Economics Major participated in an intensive language program.
-After four weeks of course work in New Haven, I spent four weeks with a host family in Germany.
-I got ahead on credits and am still close friends with the classmates I traveled with.
-Mac Schmidt, Computer Science
+Uzo Biosah, Ethics, Politics, & Economics Major

 "I'm from the suburbs of New York City.
-Last summer, I interned in Geneva.
-Switzerland, at the Stop TB Partnership, a UN global health organization, with support from a Yale fellowship."
+Last summer, I interned in Geneva, Switzerland, at the Stop TB Partnership, a UN global health organization, with support from a Yale fellowship."
 Karen Jiang, Economics and Statistics & Data Science Major